sathomas/jsDataV.is/src/text/ch8/05-routes.md

 ## Putting it All Together

 At this point in the chapter we have all the pieces for a simple data-driven web application.
 Now we'll take those pieces and assemble them into the app.
 At the end of this section we'll have a complete application.
 Users start the app by visiting a web page, and our JavaScript code takes it from there.
-The result is a _single page application,_ or SPA.
-SPAs have become popular because JavaScript code can respond to user interaction immediately in the browser, which is much quicker than traditional web sites communicating with a server located halfway across the internet.
+The result is a _single page application,_ or <span class="smcp">SPA</span>. <span class="lgcp">SPA</span>s have become popular because JavaScript code can respond to user interaction immediately in the browser, which is much quicker than traditional web sites communicating with a server located halfway across the internet.
 Users are often pleased with the snappy and responsive result.

 Even though our app is executing in a single web page, our users still expect certain behaviors from their web browsers.
 They expect to be able to bookmark a page, share it with friends, or navigate using the browser's forward and back buttons.
 Traditional web sites can rely on the browser to support all of those behaviors, but a single page application can't.
 As we'll see in the steps that follow, we have to write some additional code to give our users the behavior they expect.